ukneeq/foundation-apps-seed/README.md

 The seed contains a sample application and is preconfigured to install the AngularJS and Foundation for Apps frameworks as well as a bunch of development and testing tools for instant web development gratification.

 The seed app doesn't do much, just shows how to wire two controllers and views together.
+I have also started a [tutorial for foundation for apps](http://fedil.ukneeq.com/technology/tutorial-foundation-for-apps-setup-with-angularjs-best-practices/).
+Feel free to check it out.

 ## Community Awesomeness and Credit
 The open source community is awesome and there are tons of great code out there.
 This helps to not have to re-create the wheel everytime.
 With that in mind, I used the [Angular Seed Project](https://github.com/angular/angular-seed) as inspiration for this.
 So the sample app will be close to identical except with foundation for apps worked in.